epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 A summary of the process for users wishing to download files from SRCP is:

-1. The user moves the files to their “download” triage folder on SRCP.
+1. The user copies the files to their “download” triage folder on SRCP.
 2. The user notifies a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file names they wish to download and their location.
 3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** accesses the files directly on SRCP.
 4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP.